sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/2000 - prompt.md

 You can configure the prompt that Sensible inputs to a large-language model (LLM).
 You can apply configurations to multiple fields in a config, and you can override them for individual fields.

-Sensible inputs a prompt to a large-language model (LLM) by combining:
+Sensible submits a full prompt to a large-language model (LLM) by combining:

 - prompt introduction
 - "context", made up of chunks excerpted from the document and of page metadata.
 For more information about chunks, see the Notes section.